villares/material-aulas/exemplos-de-bibliotecas/UnfoldingMaps/readme.md

 2. Navigate to ~/Documents/Processing/libraries on your machine.
 3. Drag and drop the unzipped Unfolding Maps folder into ~/Documents/Processing/libraries.
-4. Quit and re-open Processing it is running;
+4. Quit and re-open Processing if it is running;
 5. From the Sketch menu > Import Library > Unfolding Maps.

 ### References